mgifford/drupal-security/src/introduction.rst

 A) Introduction
 ===============

-Drupal 7 is a leading content management system in governments around the world.
-It has been widely adopted by institutions around the world that are looking to meet increasing demands for service, larger challenges with accessibility and mobile requirements, and ever smaller budgets.
+Drupal is a leading Content Management System (CMS) in many institutions around the world.
+These organiztions and others are facing increasing demands for service, larger challenges with accessibility and mobile requirements, and ever smaller budgets.

 With governments increasingly targeted for cyber attacks, it is important that they remain up to date with best practices so that personal information and